arosenkranz/scenarios/dd101-developer/04-apm/02-tour-apm.md

     ![Discounts APM trace detail log tab](./assets/discounts_apm_traces_logs_tab.png)

     Mouse over each line and look at the flamegraph.
-You'll see a horizontal line marking the exact point in the trace that the log line was emitted.
+You'll see a vertical line marking the exact point in the trace that the log line was emitted.
 This is enabled by the `DD_LOGS_INJECTION` configuration.

 1. Click on a log line from `discounts.py`.
 This takes you to a detailed view in the line in the Logs Explorer.